Pandoa/EasyEmail/README.md

 ```

 ### Passwords
-If the SMTP server requires authentication, you should not send password without using an encrypted connection (SSL/TLS or StartTLS).
+If the SMTP server requires authentication, you should not send passwords without using an encrypted connection (SSL/TLS or StartTLS).
 | :information_source: |  Passwords aren't printed to logs. |
 |:--|:--|

+### Attachments
+If you add an attachment as a file to an email, the file  is only loaded outside of the game thread just before sending the email  and is then cached within the email.
+If you let the MIME-Type of the attachment empty, Easy Email will try to match the file's extension with its default MIME-Type and use `application/octet-stream` if none is found or the extension is unknown.

 # Blueprint Example
 ## Send an email with a Gmail account

 # C++ Example
 ## Send an email with a Gmail account
 #### MyClass.h